adolek/OLEKSIAK_SU_Projet_webtech/README.md

 # Blogging application - ECE Webtech project

-This is a joke blogging application
+This is a joke blogging application.

 ## Production